-The Ministry of Health has the main responsibility & authority over clinics that offer IVF services, which must comply with all quality and safety requirements and standards.
-Services are also offered to post menopausal women who may have been refused treatment in other countries.
+The Ministry of Health has the primary responsibility & authority over clinics that offer IVF services, which must comply with all quality and safety requirements and standards.
+Services are also offered to postmenopausal women who may have been refused treatment in other countries.

-There is of course the other side of sexual health in Cyprus that is relating to sexually transmitted diseases (STD’s) and HIV / AIDS.
-The prevalence of these in Cyprus is relatively low, however the large number of abortions known to be taking place in Cyprus, even though the practice is still illegal, is presumably used as an alternative method of contraception, which might indicate inadequate levels of information to the public with regard to family planning and safe sex.
+However, there are a large number of abortions known to be taking place in Cyprus, even though the practice is still illegal.
+It is presumably used as an alternative method of contraception, which might indicate inadequate levels of information to the public concerning family planning and safe sex.

 Cyprus put in place an HIV / AIDS Strategic Plan which was to cover the five year period from 2004 to 2008.
 The purpose of the plan was;

-1. to make a situation analysis with regard to HIV/AIDS
+1. to make a situation analysis about HIV/AIDS

 2. to describe the response to the epidemic so far and